NoBrainerGames/nobrainergames.github.io/docs/blog/2019-11 - First Steps.md

 ```
 <sup>The above snippet is a peek into Nim's elegance.</sup>

 I soon found a way to like Nim's syntax, and once that was out of mind, I began to delve deeper into the language.
-I figured out that Nim could compile into C++, which lead to a theory: if Nim could interact with C++ at the source level instead of the ABI level like D did, maybe it could overcome the limitations of the other languages with the help of its epic metaprogramming chops.
+I figured out that Nim could compile into C++, which led to a theory: if Nim could interact with C++ at the source level instead of the ABI level like D did, maybe it could overcome the limitations of the other languages with the help of its epic metaprogramming chops.

 3 months later, I had a working Nim wrapper for Diligent Engine.